Art

 Studio and Art History Electives:

 • Four additional courses (3-4 credits each) in studio art; one art history elective course may be taken in the place of a studio elective.
-A total of four credits of Independent Study may count as studio art electives; any additional Independent Study hours count as university electives.
+A total of four credits of Independent Study may count as studio art electives; any additional Independent Study credits count as university electives.

 BFA Exhibit Capstone: